parasitetwin/batchCorr_Anton/README.md

 `devtools::install_github("CarlBrunius/batchCorr")`

-In addition to all relevant functions, data is provided to accurately reproduce figures from the original Brunius et al paper (see below).
+In addition to functions relevant for within/between batch correction, data is provided to accurately reproduce figures from the original Brunius et al paper (see below).

 ## Workflow
 After installation, a `Workflow_Example` folder is created in the `batchCorr` library (in your R library folder).
 This contains code on how the package was used to perform within/between batch correction and reproduce figures from the original Brunius et al paper (see below).